I Will Smile in September

 Indonesia, Singapore

-Produced by Annisa Adjam (SINEMA 5 - Indonesia), Fran Borgia (Akanga Film Asia)
+Produced by Annisa Adjam (SINEMA 5), Fran Borgia (Akanga Film Asia)

 Ismaya (17), is an introverted student with a peculiar syndrome; his hair grows as fast as half a meter every day.
 He is a true heir to his late mother, Iswanti’s reputation as a witch.
 His hair carries healing powers that both he and his tyrannical father, Santoso (42), are unaware of.